DraftCall

 17 GP9 GP

 Two wide receivers who will land on plenty of the same rosters in 2026.
-Michael Pittman (Pittsburgh Steelers) finished the 2025 season averaging 9.6 fantasy points per game in 17 games.
+Michael Pittman (Indianapolis Colts) finished the 2025 season averaging 9.6 fantasy points per game in 17 games.
 Ricky Pearsall (San Francisco 49ers) came in at 7.8 PPG over 9 games.
 The gap is real but not insurmountable with the right matchup.

 Michael Pittman carries a 1.8-point PPG advantage from the 2025 season.
 That baseline matters, but it is one input among several.
 Matchup difficulty, scoring trends, and injury reports move the needle week to week, which is why the best answer changes depending on when you are asking.